 The Company has received consent from SBC & Oswal and certificate that they satisfythe criteria provided under Section 141 of the Companies Act 2013 and that appointment ifmade shall be in accordance with the applicable provisions of the Companies Act 2013 andrules made thereunder.

 The Auditor's observations in the Standalone Auditors' Report are self-explanatory anddo not call for any further comments.
 The Statutory Auditors in the Annexure to theAuditors' Report has mentioned about a slight delay in deposit of statutory dues in fewcases.
 In future the management will make all efforts to deposit the same within time.

 Information and explanations on qualifications/observations in the ConsolidatedAuditors' Report are as under:

-Though the auditor has mentioned the maximum impact of ' 60 Lakhs however themanagement of the HTL Limited is discussing the matter with the concerned party for thepayment of interest hence the management's estimation on impact of Audit Qualification isnot ascertainable at present.
+Though the auditor has mentioned the maximum impact of Rs.150.21 Lakhs however themanagement of the subsidiary company is discussing the matter with the concerned lenderfor the adjustment/ reversal of excess interest as the case may be.
+Hence the impact isnot ascertainable at present.